The strong Fe K line and spin of the black-hole X-ray binary MAXI J1631-479: Discussion

-Another caveat for our results is that we use the accretion disk model in the region of the Eddington ratio in which the disk is unstable \citep{Lightman74, Shakura76}.
-Accretion disks can be stabilized by large-scale magnetic fields, e.g., \citet{Sadowski16b}, \citet{Mishra20}.
-However, the structure of such disks can be quite different from the standard disks, e.g., \citet{Lancova19}.
-In particular the ISCO radius may not form a boundary for the flow, e.g., \citet{Rule25}.
-Still, the constancy of the inner radius in the soft state of BH XRBs found observationally in many sources in the soft state \citep{GD04} provides an argument for an important role played by the ISCO radius.
+Another caveat for our results is that the standard disk model predicts that the disk is viscously and thermally unstable when dominated by radiation pressure \citep{Lightman74, Shakura76}.
+This is contrary to observations of the X-ray emission in the soft states of BH XRBs showing their disks to be stable \citep{GD04}, which is also the case for \source (see Table \ref{rms}).
+Accretion disks can be stabilized by large-scale magnetic fields, e.g., \citet{Begelman07}, \citet{Sadowski16b}, \citet{Mishra20}.
+The structure of such disks can differ substantially from that of standard disks, as noted by, e.g., \citet{Lancova19}.
+In particular, the ISCO radius may not form a boundary for the flow, e.g., \citet{Rule25}.
+Still, the constancy of the inner radius in the soft state of BH XRBs, observed in many sources \citep{GD04}, supports an important role for the ISCO radius.

-Our results also confirm the model dependence of the fitted spins of BH XRBs using different methods, see \citet{Zdziarski25a, Zdziarski25c}.
-Here, we obtained $a_*=-0.61_{-0.26}^{+0.23}$ using {\tt kerrbb} and $a_*= 0.84\pm 0.03$ using {\tt slimbh}, while both results are different from the two previous measurements giving $a_*>0.94$ using the reflection method alone.
-While we argue that the result with {\tt slimbh} provides the most accurate results on the grounds of the accuracy of the disk model and the physical plausibility, we are aware of the caveats for it (as discussed above).
-An independent determination of the mass and the distance of \source is highly desirable for testing our model, though it is very difficult given the very high extinction toward the source (Section \ref{intro}).
+While the disk is stable, the corona shows strong variability, see Table \ref{rms}.
+This behavior of `stable disk/unstable corona' is typical for the soft state of BH XRBs, as first found by \citet{CGR01}, and later in several sources, e.g., Swift 1727.8--1613 \citep{Chand26}.
+It indicates strongly variable energy deposition in the corona, possibly related to magnetic buoyancy or reconnection.
+In our models, we have considered the average spectra of both the corona emission and the disk reflection.
+Since they are expected to be strongly correlated, this approach should not introduce a bias.